Wodie/p25link/README.md

 # P25Link Software

-P25Link is a program that let you connect your Quantar repeater or DIU 3000 to multiple HAM networks as P25Link, P25NX, and P25-MMDVM.
+P25Link is a program that let you connect your Quantar repeater or Astro DIU 3000 to multiple HAM networks as P25Link, P25NX, and P25-MMDVM.
 It use the v.24 port on Quantar/DIU 3000, a Cisco router 28xx and a Raspberry Pi.
-It use the same router setup as P25NX v2.
+It use the same router setup as P25NX.

-# Current features:
+# Current version features:

-## Local
 - Voice talk groups 1 to 10.
-- P25Link network Voice talk groups 11 to 65534.
+- P25Link network Voice talk groups 11 to 65534 (each TG is network selectable).
-- P25NX network Voice talk groups 10100 to 10599.
+- P25NX network Voice talk groups 10100 to 10599 (each TG is network selectable).
-- P25-MMDVM network Voice talk groups 11 to 65534.
+- P25-MMDVM network Voice talk groups 11 to 65534 (each TG is network selectable).
 - TMS (text messages) implemented if repeaters are on P25Link network and radios on linked TG.
 - Page functionality implemented if repeaters are on P25Link network and radios on linked TG.
 - Repeater scan mode with priority index for talk groups.
 - Local and remote courtesy tones.
+- RDAC for P25Link and P25NX.

 # Setup
-- To setup the P25Link software for yor Quantar or DIU 3000, you will need to install a fresh Debian image on your Raspberry Pi.
+- To setup the P25Link software for yor Quantar or Astro DIU 3000, you will need to install a fresh Raspbian image on your Raspberry Pi.
 - Next, log to it using SSH.
 - Run the following commands:
 ```